 Professor of International Development at King’s College London and a Senior Non-Resident Research Fellow at UNU-WIDER Andy Sumner said the COVID-19 crisis could take extreme poverty back over one billion people because millions of people live just above poverty.

 Millions of people live in a precarious position one shock away from poverty.
 And the current crisis could be that shock that pushes them into poverty.

 Professor Kunal Sen, Director of UNU-WIDER said the new estimates about the level of poverty in the world and the cost of the COVID-19 pandemic to the worlds poor are sobering.

-We cannot stand by and see the hard work and effort of so many be eradicated.
-We will know what the real impact is in time, but the necessary action to ensure we achieve the Sustainable Development Goals by 2030 needs to be planned now, Sen said.
+We cannot stand by and see so many’s hard work and effort be eradicated.
+We will know the real impact in time, but the necessary action to ensure we achieve the Sustainable Development Goals by 2030 needs to be planned now, Sen said.